Page 2: - Dominican Republic - Tropical Motorcycle Adventure /w Pics -

 Anyway, no matter what I actually did say it worked.
 I could have stayed here all day and night and was made to feel totally at home with friends.

-I think they told me that the top of the mountain is two or three Ks up the road.
+I think they are saying that the top of the mountain is two or three clicks up the road.

 I pass through another small community with beautiful plants around the homes.

-Tomas dumped a lot of rain here over the passed few days as it did in Haiti.
+Hurricane Tomas dumped a lot of rain here over the passed few days, although much worse in Haiti.

 I made it!
-I hit the paved road on the other side of the Cordillera Septentrional mountains, highway 2.
+I hit the paved road on the other side of the Cordillera Septentrional Mountains, highway 2.
 To the right, the road leads south to the large inter island city Santiago.
-To the left, the road leads north, to the north coast road, Highway 5 that will bring me back to Cabarete.
+To the left, the road leads north, to the north coast Highway 5, and that will bring me back to Cabarete, sweet.

-I stop for a bite at our favorite Dominican restaurant at the intersection of highway 2 and 5.
-The beef here is tender and packed with flavor.
+Our favorite Dominican restaurant at the intersection of highway 2 and 5, the beef here is tender and packed with flavor.

 My boots are caked with so much mud you cannot tell they are black.
-A shoe shiner asked if he can shine then.
-I say “yes, but first I will eat” Then I ask him to please take a photo of me.
+A shoe shiner asked if he can shine then “yes, but first I need to eat” He takes my photo.

-We always go out of our way to support locals.
-These people are just trying to feed their families, not just get richer like many of the foreign business owners.
+We like to go out of our way to support locals.
+These people are trying to feed their families, not just get richer like some foreign business owners.

-A few blocks from home.
-I stop to slam some water that I carry for emergencies, not a bad way to end a ride.
+A few blocks from home is a good place to stop and slam some water, not a bad way to end a ride.
 How did I get so lucky!

-I hope you enjoyed my little adventure exploring the back roads of the Dominican Republic near the village Cabarete.
-Lots more to come…
+Hope you enjoyed this little adventure exploring the back roads of the Dominican Republic near the village Cabarete.

 Continued: ---> Page 3 <----